 Moving forward with a healthy relationship requires proper communication.
 These four simple rules are easy to remember and priceless when applied.
-Memorize them and teach them to those with whom you have relations.
+Memorize them and share them with those whom you have relationships with.
 You will be blessed.

 But speaking the truth in love, may grow up into him in all things, which is the head, even Christ: Ephesians 4:15

 Speak the truth in love and remember shouting does not make it true.

 Be ye angry, and sin not: let not the sun go down upon your wrath: Neither give place to the devil.
 Ephesians 4:26-27

 Resolve your issues today and once they are resolved do not bring then back up tomorrow.